Alfresco/docs-alfresco/content-services/latest/admin/content-stores.md

 **Content binaries life cycle**

-* **Stage 1 - Content writes:** When you create a file in Alfresco Content Services, it becomes a content (in form of a `.bin` file) and is stored in the default file content store, for example `<ALFRESCO_HOME>\alf_data\ contentstore` directory.
+* **Stage 1 - Content writes:** When you create a file in Content Services, it becomes a content (in form of a `.bin` file) and is stored in the default file content store, for example `<ALFRESCO_HOME>\alf_data\ contentstore` directory.
 The metadata for the content is stored in the database.
 The database contains a reference to the `.bin` file.
 * **Stage 2 - Content reads:** When a request is made to the `ContentStore` for a `ContentReader`, the client reads the content using methods on the `ContentReader`.
 * **Stage 3 - Copying, moving and versioning files:** The content binaries are **never modified** by any high-level process.
 Moving, copying and versioning a file merely affects the content metadata.
 It is possible to end up with several references to the same raw binary content.
 Also, writes to the file system do not become visible until the metadata has been committed to the database.
 * **Stage 4 - Cleaning up binary files:** When a content URL is no longer attached to any metadata in the system, it is referred to as orphaned.
 In order to allow adequate time for backup, the content binaries are not deleted immediately.
 Instead, they are deleted on a schedule.
 The job runs against the following `CRON` expression: